 My name is Wyatt Moadus.
 I am born and raised in a small-town suburb of Youngstown, Ohio, where I live today.

 I started leatherwork as a hobby in February of 2016, fully expecting it to be a passing fancy like so many other activities had been for me.
 Within my first year of making leather goods, I was selling them across the country and, soon enough, across the world.
 I am also presently honored to be a moderator of the LeatherCraft Discord chat and subreddit, which arguably has been the most rewarding part of this whole venture.
-I would not be the craftsman that I am without the help and advice of all of the people who frequent those places.
+I would not be the craftsman that I am without the help and advice from all of the people who frequent those places.
 Our community of craftspeople from across the globe inspires excellence in all of us!

 I grew up listening to my Grandfather's firsthand accounts of World War II in the Pacific, and that has shaped me as a person throughout my life.
 As such, I chose to name my leather business after a historic ship, HMS Dreadnought and the class of ships she spawned.